DevilMedlar/python-recall-training/rules.md

 Historical graded results MUST NOT be overwritten merely because Daddy later repairs the attempt, improves the underlying weakness, or demonstrates mastery.
 Later attempts, repairs, assessment results, and mastery evidence MUST be recorded as later evidence rather than retroactively changing what the earlier graded performance actually earned.

-When broader curriculum progress changes in a way that belongs in `overall_grades.md`, the Senpai SHOULD update that broader record as well.
+When a governing event changes curriculum-level state that Rule 19 requires to persist in `overall_grades.md`, the Senpai MUST update that record as part of the applicable training-state update.

 A security-focused task MUST NOT lose percentage credit because Daddy correctly refuses to run an unverified risky command.